-The EuroSpan Roof and Wall profile is a long-run metal tray trough profile.
+The Standing Seam Roof and Wall profiles are long-run metal tray trough profile.
 Trough profiles are:

-- described in Acceptable Solution E2/AS1 (paragraph 8.4.4 c) 'trough profile', with 'vertical ribs at a minimum height of 38 mm, and flat or lightly profiled pans of 210 mm maximum between crests'; and - described in the Code of Practice (paragraphs 2.1A and 15.4) as: a 'standing seam', being 'a fully supported metal roofing system that consists of an overlapping or interlocking seam that occurs at an upturned rib and is made by turning up the edges of two adjacent metal panels, and folding and interlocking them once for a single seam and twice for a double seam', and with the pan being 'no greater than 200 mm between ribs'.
+- described in Acceptable Solution E2/AS1 (paragraph 8.4.4 c) 'trough profile', with 'vertical ribs at a minimum height of 38 mm, and flat or lightly profiled pans of 210 mm maximum between crests'; and - described in the Code of Practice as: a 'standing seam', being 'a fully supported metal roofing system that consists of an overlapping or interlocking seam that occurs at an upturned rib and is made by turning up the edges of two adjacent metal panels, and folding and interlocking them once for a single seam and twice for a double seam', and with the pan being 'no greater than 200 mm between ribs'.
 The Code of Practice does not include dimensional requirements.